jundalisay/spblist/content/en/research/sarkar/idea/chapter-05.md

 ## 5 Portions or Kosas

-This process of crudification of mindstuff is coordinated between the Identity-layer and the Ego-layer.
-This process is divided into 5 <!--portions --> portions or kosas.
+**This process of crudification of mindstuff is coordinated between the Identity-layer and the Ego-layer.**

+This process is divided into 5 portions or **kosas**.
 Each portion has a relative density of crudeness developed through the bondage of the static principle.

 These 5 portions are the crude portion of the Macrocosmic Mind where it displays its will.